mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 - Formation and Maintenance:
   - LLPs may have specific formation and ongoing regulatory requirements depending on the profession or state.
   - LLCs generally require less paperwork and ongoing formalities.

+---

+## Question

+- Owners have no personal liability under which legal business structure?

+1. a corporation
+2. a partnership
+3. a sole proprietorship
+4. There is the potential for some personal liability in every business structure, though that liability varies with the type of structure.

+Answer: 4.
+There is the potential for some personal liability in every business structure, though that liability varies with the type of structure.